Solution-Focused Certification FAQ

 7. How many levels of Solution-Focused certification are offered?

-The Institute for Solution-Focused therapy currently offers only one level of certification, the Solution-Focused Practitioner Certificate.
-Additional certificates are available from select IASTI affiliate institutes
+The Institute for Solution-Focused therapy currently offers level 1 and 2 certification through IASTI.
+Additional certificates are available from select IASTI affiliate institutes.

 8. Does the Institute offer any academic degrees?”